Supervision

 rules, indicating the type of violation and an additional comment.

 - All complaints are public by default.
-The user can ask not to show his
+The user can ask that their

-complaint to everyone, in that case the complaint will be hidden until the
+complaint not be shown to everyone; in that case, the complaint will be hidden until the

 sheriff makes a decision.
 Further hiding of the complaint is at the discretion of